French postcard by Editions Cinémazine, Paris, no. 104.

 A furniture actor

 Frank Keenan was born in 1858 in Dubuque, Iowa, USA.
-Born to Irish Catholic parents, Keenan acquired his education both in Dubuque and at Boston College.
+Keenan was born to Irish Catholic parents, and acquired his education both in Dubuque and at Boston College.

 He acted in such hits as 'The Capitol', 'A Poor Relation', and 'The Girl of the Golden West'.
 He played the title role in 'Macbeth' opposite Nance O'Neil.